brotherhoodMonk/gyan/js.md

 The Symbol() function returns a value of type symbol  which is is unique, is incomplete as a constructor because it does not support the syntax "new Symbol()".
 A symbol value may be used as an identifier for object properties; this is the data type's only purpose.
+Every symbol value returned from Symbol() .
+A symbol value may be used as an identifier for object properties; this is the data type's only purpose.+

 2. proxy
 Proxies
 Proxies enable creation of objects with the full range of behaviors available to host objects.
 Can be used for interception, object virtualization, logging/profiling, etc.

 3. Map
 Map is a collection of keyed data items, just like an Object.
 But the main difference is that Map allows keys of any type.

 Methods and properties are: